 Cannabis and hemp should be milled to a particle size of 1/16” – 3/16” for CO2 extractors.

-Grinding cannabis to a smaller particle size when using a CO2 extractor helps to pull out beneficial cannabinoids and terpenes at lower pressures (without the terpene-compromising high temperatures.
+Grinding cannabis to a smaller particle size when using a CO2 extractor helps to pull out beneficial cannabinoids and terpenes at lower pressures without the need for terpene-compromising high temperatures.
 Since CO2 extractors run at extremely high pressures (approximately 2,000 PSI), the movement of the solvent through the material column can create channeling when the grind isn’t consistent or the particle size is too large.

 Cannabis and hemp should be milled to a particle size of 5/64” – 1/8” for hydrocarbon extractors.